Middle East long riven by killings of high-profile figures

 MILITANT LEADERS

-Two leaders of the Palestinian militant group were killed within a month of each other in 2004 by Israeli airstrikes.
+Two leaders of the Palestinian militant group Hamas were killed within a month of each other in 2004 by Israeli airstrikes.
 The revolt known as the Second Intifada was in full flow and violence had spiraled on both sides.
 Sheikh Ahmed Yassin was killed by a missile in his wheelchair after a prayer session in Gaza City.
 Abdel Aziz al-Rantissi was also killed by an Israeli missile in the car he was travelling in near his home in Gaza.
 Wars and convulsions of cross-border conflict have erupted several times in the years since.
-Israel is also believed to have been behind the 2008 car bombing in Damascus that killed Imad Mughniyeh, a top commander in the Iranian-backed Lebanese militant group Hezbollah.
+Israel is also believed to have been behind the 2008 car bombing in Damascus that killed Imad Mughniyeh, a top commander in the Lebanese militant group Hezbollah.

 LEBANESE PRIME MINISTER RAFIK HARIRI